Ananthagiri Hills, Vikarabad district: Musi River

 The Musi River, originates in Ananthagiri Hills 90 kilometers to the west of Hyderabad and flowed due east for almost all of its course.
 It joins the Krishna River at Wadapally in Nalgonda district after covering a total distance of about 240 km.

 Tourist attractions near Ananthagiri Hills

 Anantha Padmanabha Swamy Temple

 This temple is located in Ananthagiri hills, about 75 kilometers from Hyderabad.
 Lord Vishnu is in the form of Sri Anantha Padmanabha Swamy and Ananthagiri is named after him.
 There is also a hotel near this temple which is operated by the Telangana Government.

 Nagasamudram Lake

 Near the temple, there is this lake called Nagasamudram Lake or kotipally reservoir which is located near to a dam and at a distance of regarding 20 km from Ananthagiri hills.
 The lake is also known as Kotipally Reservoir as it is also a masonry dam.
 It offers one of the most serene views during monsoon seasons.

 Trekking

 There are two trekking trails in the forests, one that begins from the Anantha Padmanabha Swamy Temple and another that begins about 0.5 kilometres from the temple, towards Kerelli.

+Weekend Getaway from Hyderabad

+Ananthagiri Hills, located near Hyderabad, India, serves as an ideal weekend getaway.
+Nestled amidst lush greenery, it offers a serene escape from the urban hustle.
+Famous for its ancient temple, coffee plantations, and pristine landscapes, Ananthagiri Hills provides a rejuvenating retreat for nature enthusiasts and history buffs alike.